 Seafood is a nutritious part of the pregnancy diet, but some types contain high levels of mercury and should be avoided.
 If you are pregnant or trying to become pregnant, avoiding sharks, swordfish, king mackerel, and bigeye/ahi tuna is best.

 Try to eat at least 2-3 servings of low-mercury seafood per week.
+Seafood can be enjoyed baked, fried, grilled, or you can even try smoked seafood.
+You will want to avoid raw shellfish during pregnancy.
 Fish contains so many important nutrients that are needed in higher amounts during pregnancy.

 Rest assured, meat is a recommended food for pregnancy!